duguyue100/destin_package/README.md

   - Then the robot close and save the current configuration and then turn to a new scene
   - If the new scene is similar to saved DeSTIN networks enough, then will select a best fit network to update.
   - Otherwise will create a new DeSTIN network.
++ In ROS, the `ros::spinOnce()` function is useful when you want to drag all the data from subscribed topic to your main program.
+And in this package, we use a global variable to copy out the data and then process it in a endless loop in main.
++ When `network->load(filename)` is executed, the layers of training are automatically closed.
+You need to open them manually.
+[IMPROTANT]

 ## Contact